rahul-gharat/dronahq-docs/docs/reference/connectors/aws-s3.md

 ### List Objects in a Bucket

-1. Add a `Tablegrid` control and then Bind Data.
-Add a connector and select the action as `ListObjects`.
+1. Add a `Tablegrid` control and then Bind Data. after adding a connector, select the action as `ListObjects` from the `Connector Library`.
 Select the Configured account.

-2. Provide the Bucket name from where you would list out the objects.
+2. Provide the Bucket name and other details from where you would list out the objects.

 <figure>
   <Thumbnail src="/img/reference/connectors/awss3/listobj.jpeg" alt="Listing Objects" />